Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 make STOP=10000 aiesim_stop
 ```

-The Trace view can be seen in the following image:
+The Trace view appears in the following image:

 ![No image!!](images/StreamNoRepet.png)

-In the previous image, you can see that the down-converter is running four times for the four iterations, but the up-converter is waiting for new data.
+The previous image shows that the down-converter is running four times for the four iterations, but the up-converter is waiting for new data.
 The down-converter gets 2240 samples and produces 1600 samples.
-The up-converter is waiting for 2240 samples, but gets only 1600, so it waits for the remaining block of data, generating a stream stall event.
+The up-converter is waiting for 2240 samples, but gets only 1600.
+Therefore, it waits for the remaining block of data, thus generating a stream stall event.

-### UpConv then DownConv
+### UpConv Then DownConv

 ```BASH
 make VERSION=1 clean stream aie aiesim aieviz